How does Lumigo work?

 Why can’t I login and when clicking Reset Password nothing happens?

 This means that the user you are trying to login with is no longer associated with any active project.
 Contact your Lumigo project admin for more information.
-If you are still experiencing issues with login into Lumio, contact our support via Intercom or directly by email.
+If you are still experiencing issues with login into Lumio, contact our support via in-platform chat or email us at [email protected].

 What is the data retention for Lumigo?

 By default, you can retrieve data for the last 14 days.
-If you want to retrieve data that is older than 14 days, contact our support via Intercom or directly by email.
+If you want to retrieve data that is older than 14 days, contact our support via in-platform chat or email us at [email protected].

 Why are some data fields obscure?